MadeleineWalder/SushiCat/README.md

 ![the date error message](/docs/screenshots/doublebooking.jpg)

+Tests passed.

 Clicking on the 'Edit' button on a booking should take them to the edit booking page:

+It is the same form as for adding a new booking and has all the same funtionality.

 Edit booking page on desktop: